supriya-0617/surgicare-connect/README.md

 * Simple mock API endpoints
 * CORS enabled

+## Features

+Here’s a well-structured **README Features Section** for your GitHub project *SurgiConnect*, written in a professional tone suitable for public repositories.
+It summarizes the system’s major modules while keeping it clean and easy to scan.

+***

-## 🎨 Features
+## 🚀 Features — SurgiConnect: Pre/Post-Surgery Patient Support Platform

- • Patient Dashboard: Personalized recovery timeline, wound and medication logging, photo uploads with real-time alerts, downloadable doctor reports, and automated reminders for care tasks.
-• Family Dashboard: Assignable care tasks, tailored video guides for wound management and rehab, upload portals for questions and images, secure chat and telehealth options, and emotional support resources.
-• AI Video Library: Search/filter by procedure and user group, adaptive video guides, moderated community advice, and sentiment highlights for top peer support.
-• Pre-Surgery Preparation: Guides, anonymous Q&A answered by professionals and peers, and anxiety management resources.
-• Directory & Calls: Search for nearby hospitals and specialists by procedure, emergency contacts, click-to-call, and profile details.
+SurgiConnect is a digital healthcare platform designed to support patients and families through every stage of surgical recovery.
+It bridges the communication gap between hospitals and homes while empowering users with personalized, data-driven care tools.

+### 🩺 Core Modules

+#### **1. Patient Dashboard**
+- Personalized recovery timelines and care goals.
+- Wound and medication tracking with daily entry logs.
+- Upload wound images with
+- AI-assisted detection for monitoring healing progress.
-• Notification Center: Real-time alerts for missed care, abnormal wound entries, and medication reminders.
+- Automated alerts for missed care tasks or abnormal entries.
-• Settings/Profile: Role management and privacy controls for patients, caregivers, and staff.
-• Downloadable progress and care reports for medical staff
+- Downloadable medical and progress reports for hospital review.

-• AI Based Wound Detection: Mechanism to identify stages of wound and specific recovery plan.
+#### **2. Family Dashboard**
+- Assign and manage shared care responsibilities among family members.
+- Access tailored video guides for wound care and rehabilitation.
+- Upload images or questions for medical review.
+- Secure chat and telehealth integration for remote check-ins.
+- Emotional health and support resource center.

+#### **3. AI Video Library**
+- Smart search and filter by surgical procedure and user type (patient, family, or clinician).
+- Adaptive video recommendations based on recovery progress.
+- Community-driven Q&A and discussion threads.
+- Sentiment tagging for highlighting top-rated peer support responses.

+#### **4. Pre-Surgery Preparation**
+- Educational guides and checklists for upcoming procedures.
+- Anonymous Q&A sessions with verified professionals and past patients.
+- Tools and techniques for anxiety management before surgery.

+#### **5. Directory & Calls**
+- Search nearby hospitals